Index

 Fingertips also presents information on the percentage of children in Year 1 who are at the expected level in terms of phonics screening check.

-For 2021/22, in Hull there was a higher percentage of all children and children eligible for free school meals who had achieved a good level of development in the phonic screening compared to England, and in the both cases, the percentage in Hull was statistically significantly higher than England.
+For 2022/23, in Hull there was a higher percentage of all children and children eligible for free school meals who had achieved a good level of development in the phonic screening compared to England, and in the case of free school meals, the percentage in Hull was statistically significantly higher than England.

 Compared with benchmark